kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 automations, so be extremely careful here.
 -->

-  Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.

   HPA creation/update with `minReplicas: 0` is no longer rejected, if the `enableScaleToZero` field is set to true.